 About the Artist

-Timea received a 2005 GAP to help defray the costs of a 23” electric kiln equipped with digital controller and accompanying shelves and ventilation.
-The kiln assists an ongoing series of large porcelain and mixed media sculptures, In-Between Spaces.
-Fragile constructions that reference the intertwined relationship between the body and its place of rest, Tihanyi’s new sculptural works were part of an exhibition in January 2006 at Green River Community College.
+Timea received 2005 GAP Award funding to help defray the costs of a 23” electric kiln equipped with digital controller and accompanying shelves and ventilation.
+The kiln assists an ongoing series of large porcelain and mixed-media sculptures, In-Between Spaces.
+Fragile constructions that reference the intertwined relationship between the body and its place of rest, her new sculptural works were part of an exhibition in January 2006 at Green River Community College.

 Information included above was provided by artist at the time of application.